 Fitwel uses research and evaluation to inform project strategies that improve occupant health and wellness.

-Released in 2000, LEED, or Leadership in Energy and Environmental Design, is the most widely used green building rating system in the world.
+Released in 2000, Leadership in Energy and Environmental Design (LEED), is the most widely used green building rating system in the world.
 Available for virtually all building, community, and home project types, LEED provides a framework to create healthy, highly efficient, and cost-saving green buildings.

 LEED was developed by the U.S. Green Building Council (USGBC), whose vision is that buildings and communities will regenerate and sustain the health and vitality of all life within a generation.